About Eating Disorders

 What is Anorexia Nervosa?

 Anorexia nervosa is characterized by an inability to eat enough food to maintain weight and/or growth trajectories; exceptionally low body weight; an obsessive concern with weight gain; and a distorted body image.
 The disorder has two subtypes and can involve both severe restriction of food intake and binge/purge behaviors.
 The median age of onset is 12 years old and falling; the disorder has been diagnosed in individuals as young as six.
-Anorexia nervosa is lethal, and mortality is most often due to complications from starvation.
+Anorexia nervosa can be life-threatening, with mortality often associated with cardiac complications and suicide.

 What causes Anorexia Nervosa?